wombleton/gitlaw-nz/acts/N/New Zealand Railways Corporation Restructuring Act 1990.md

 [s 31][36]

-##### **1**

-*   [Sections 115][124], and [116][125] of the New Zealand Railways Corporation Act 1981 shall apply to a railway operator and to every railway or service operated by a railway operator in the same way as they apply in relation to the Corporation and to the Corporation railway.
-Notwithstanding the foregoing provisions of this clause, nothing in paragraphs (f) to (l) of subsection (1) of [section 115][124] of the New Zealand Railways Corporation Act 1981 shall apply in relation to a railway operator that is not a Crown transferee company.
+*   **1** Sections 115, and 116 of the New Zealand Railways Corporation Act 1981 shall apply to a railway operator and to every railway or service operated by a railway operator in the same way as they apply in relation to the Corporation and to the Corporation railway.
+Notwithstanding the foregoing provisions of this clause, nothing in paragraphs (f) to (l) of subsection (1) of section 115 of the New Zealand Railways Corporation Act 1981 shall apply in relation to a railway operator that is not a Crown transferee company.

     Schedule 1 clause 1: amended, on 1 April 1993, by section 28(1) of the Railway Safety and Corridor Management Act 1992 (1992 No 111).

-##### **2**

-*   [Section 35(4)][126] of the New Zealand Railways Corporation Act 1981 shall apply in relation to every railway operator in the same way as it applies in relation to the Corporation but as if the words ""as provided in this section"" were omitted.
+*   **2** Section 35(4) of the New Zealand Railways Corporation Act 1981 shall apply in relation to every railway operator in the same way as it applies in relation to the Corporation but as if the words as provided in this section were omitted.

-##### **3**

-*   The powers conferred on the Minister or the Corporation in relation to the Corporation or the Corporation railway or a proposed railway under [sections 30(1) and (2)][92], [44][127], and [119][128] of the New Zealand Railways Corporation Act 1981 may be exercised by the Minister or the Corporation, as the case may be, in relation to, or for the purposes of, any railway operator or railway operated, or proposed railway to be operated, by a railway operator.
+*   **3** The powers conferred on the Minister or the Corporation in relation to the Corporation or the Corporation railway or a proposed railway under sections 30(1) and (2), 44, and 119 of the New Zealand Railways Corporation Act 1981 may be exercised by the Minister or the Corporation, as the case may be, in relation to, or for the purposes of, any railway operator or railway operated, or proposed railway to be operated, by a railway operator.

-**4**(a)The powers conferred on the Corporation by [sections 31][129], [52][130], and [58][131] of the New Zealand Railways Corporation Act 1981 may, with the prior written consent of the Minister of Railways, which may be given either generally or in specific cases, be exercised by a railway operator in relation to any railway operated, or proposed railway to be operated, by that railway operator.
-The provisions of [section 52(3)][130] of that Act, in particular, shall apply in relation to that railway.
+**4**(a)The powers conferred on the Corporation by [sections 31][121], [52][122], and [58][123] of the New Zealand Railways Corporation Act 1981 may, with the prior written consent of the Minister of Railways, which may be given either generally or in specific cases, be exercised by a railway operator in relation to any railway operated, or proposed railway to be operated, by that railway operator.
+The provisions of [section 52(3)][122] of that Act, in particular, shall apply in relation to that railway.

-(b)Without limiting paragraph (a), [section 58][131] of the New Zealand Railways Corporation Act 1981 shall apply in relation to a railway operated, or proposed railway to be operated, by a railway operator in the same way as it applies to the Corporation railway.
+(b)Without limiting paragraph (a), [section 58][123] of the New Zealand Railways Corporation Act 1981 shall apply in relation to a railway operated, or proposed railway to be operated, by a railway operator in the same way as it applies to the Corporation railway.

-##### **5**

-*   [Section 56][132] of the New Zealand Railways Corporation Act 1981 shall not apply to a railway operated by a railway operator.
+*   **5** Section 56 of the New Zealand Railways Corporation Act 1981 shall not apply to a railway operated by a railway operator.

-##### **6**

-*   The Corporation and officers of the Corporation shall have the same responsibilities under [sections 46][133] and [47][134] in relation to railways operated by a railway operator as they have in relation to Corporation railways.
+*   **6** The Corporation and officers of the Corporation shall have the same responsibilities under sections 46 and 47 in relation to railways operated by a railway operator as they have in relation to Corporation railways.

 ---